 Viewing API Statistics¶

-From API-M Analytics 3.0.0 release onwards, Publisher and Developer Portal statistics are moved out from the Publisher and Developer portal apps.
-And those can be viewed using the dashboard runtime of the API-M Analytics server.
+API statistics related to both the API Publisher and the Developer Portal can be viewed using the dashboard runtime of the API-M Analytics server.

 For instructions on how to set up Analytics, see Configuring APIM Analytics.
 Once Analytics is set up, follow the instructions below to view statistics relevant to API Publisher and Developer Portal.